ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 $ mkdir lib
 ```

-The `lib` folder is populated with the following files.
+The `lib` folder is populated with the following files:

 **`lib/dune`**
 ```lisp